Colwell

 By 1910 the family in living in a small town in eastern Washington called Silver in the Methow Valley.
 The town of Silver no longer exists.
 It was a little over three miles north of the present town of Methow.
 They had moved there from Siwash in Okanogan County, another little mining town now just a name in history, farther to the east and north, also in Washington state.

 When Harley transferred to the submarine USS F-4 (Submarine No. 23) is not known at this time.
 The four F-class submarines were towed to Honolulu Harbor from San Francisco in the summer of 1914.
 The submarines operated out of Piers 5 and 5A in Honolulu Harbor that were leased from the City of Honolulu.
-There were no submarine facilities available at Pearl Harbor at that time, though the submarines had to go there for fueling and dry docking and repair work.
-It was mainly a coaling station for the larger ships.
+There were no submarine facilities available at Pearl Harbor at that time, it was mainly a coaling station and repair station for the larger ships.

-The F-4 continued to the operating area and began her drills but the submarine had a weakened hull from battery acid sloshing out of the lead lined battery well "slosh tank".
-It had been corroding hull rivets and hull plating weakening the submarine's hull.
+The F-4 continued to the operating area and began her drills but the submarine had a weakened hull from battery acid that had sloshed out of the lead lined battery well over time.
+It had been eating away at hull rivets and hull plating, weakening the submarine's hull.

 Harley Colwell would have been busy during the dive supervising his fellow electricians in chasing down ground faults and trying to keep his panels dry.
 The early riveted hulls were notorious for leaking around the seams until external pressure squeezed them tight.
 The hulls also sweated from engine heat condensing on the hull interiors and dripping everywhere.

-As the F-4 went deeper the hull began to leak and it could not be stopped.
+At some point the F-4's hull began to leak in the weakened area under the forward battery well and it could not be stopped.
+The extra weight dragged them deeper and deeper.
 The crew did all they could and tried to blow ballast in an attempt to get themselves to the surface.
-When that failed to work most of the crew, Harley included, moved into the engine room and dogged the door.
-As the submarine went deeper the water pressure imploded the weakened hull on the port side of the battery area, instantly flooding most of the boat.
-Water pressure overcame the watertight door leading to the engine room and it failed, instantly flooding the space and killing the crew that had sought shelter there.
+When that failed most of the crew, Harley included, moved into the engine room and dogged the door.
+As the submarine went deeper the water pressure imploded the hull on the port side of the battery compartment, near the torpedo room bulkhead. instantly flooding most of the boat.
+Water pressure quickly overcame the watertight door leading to the engine room and it failed, instantly flooding the space and killing the crew that had sought shelter there.

 Page created by: